 Our relations with countries of Africa and Middle East

-Already in 8 countries — the traditional and most promising partners (Egypt, Israel, Qatar, Nigeria, UAE, Syria, South Africa, Ethiopia) — Belarus has successfully working diplomatic missions.
-As a result of constant work to strengthen its diplomatic presence in Africa the Republic of Belarus has opened new embassies in Nigeria and Ethiopia in 2011 and 2013.
-In 2014 the Belarusian Embassy in the State of Qatar began its operation.
+Already in 8 countries — traditional and most promising partners (Egypt, Israel, Qatar, Kenia, Nigeria, the UAE, Syria, South Africa, Ethiopia) — Belarus has well-functioning diplomatic missions.
+Besides, in 2018 the Belorussian Consulate General was opened in Dubai (the UAE).

-At the same time, Belarusian ambassadors are accredited as non-residents in several countries, ie, having a residence in one state they perform their functions in several states.
-Totally ambassadors of the Republic of Belarus are accredited (or will be accredited in the nearest future) in 28 countries of the region of Africa and the Middle East.
+At the same time, Belarusian ambassadors are accredited as non-residents in several countries, i.e. having a residence in one state they perform their functions in several states.
+On the whole ambassadors of the Republic of Belarus are accredited (or will be accredited in the nearest future) in 28 countries of the region of Africa and the Middle East.

-The installation of Honorary Consuls is now high on the agenda.
-The Honorary Consuls advocate the interests of Belarus in the region: in Ghana, Israel, Jordan, Iraq, Lebanon, Nigeria, Saudi Arabia, Syria and Sudan.
+The institute of Honorary Consuls is now high on the agenda.
+The Honorary Consuls advocate the interests of Belarus in such countries of the region as Ghana, Iraq, Cameroon, Lebanon, Namibia, Nigeria, Morocco, Oman, Syria and the Sudan.

 The coincidence of positions on most current issues of the international agenda, similar approaches to address the socio-economic development contribute to increased cooperation between Belarus and the Middle East and African countries in all fields.